 What’s IncludedIn The Price

 All materials are provided including clay and glaze materials, plus teas and coffees during the workshop.
-After the workshop, you work will be fired, glazed, and then fired again, ready for your collection at a later date.
+After the workshop, your thrown pots will have the bases tidied up and a foot-ring will be carved into the base.
+You work will then be dried out, fired in the kiln, then coated in a layer of glaze, and then fired again.
+Your work will be ready for your collection at a later date.
 Both firings take approximately 48 hours each to complete, and it can take up to 30 minutes to glaze a single piece of pottery.

 Throwing On The Potters Wheel - Please say in your email how many people you would like to book for, and if you would all like to have a go at throwing.
 Sophie will then tell you how many hours would be best for your group/party.